doudoudedi/hackEmbedded/README.rst

    now supported, and they are still being updated** (PS:bash support is added to the reverse shell after version 0.3.1).
-If the backdoor of the reverse shell is generated with the - power parameter, the reverse shell will continue to be generated on the target machine)
+If the backdoor of the reverse shell is generated with the - power parameter, the reverse shell will continue to be continuously generate on the target machine)

 2. Generate **reverse_shell shellcode** (only linux) of various architectures during the exploit process, and no null bytes, which